aardbol/infra_ansible_collection/node_base/README.md

 - A role that will perform a default setup based on the roles available in this collection.
   - add `ssh` group
 - (packages) add dangling kernel package removal in ubuntu
+- github action for galaxy release (staging and production)